argosatcore/Deb_Dots/README.md

  **Shell Config** | **.Xdefaults Config**
 ![Captura de pantalla_2020-12-20_14-41-48](https://user-images.githubusercontent.com/64110504/102724008-d7242380-42d1-11eb-9b0d-145b00b0f997.png) | ![Captura de pantalla_2020-12-20_14-40-44](https://user-images.githubusercontent.com/64110504/102723996-c96e9e00-42d1-11eb-9319-7c51377a2416.png)

-## Unexpedted xtra features you get right out of the gate:
+## Unexpected features you get right out of the gate:
 - `Bash's vim mode`: When in _normal_ mode, you will see a "+" at the beginning of your prompt.
 When in _insert_ mode you will see a "-" at the beginning of the bash prompt.
 - `Caps Lock key is swapped with Esc key`: Caps Lock has too much of a good position for the function it provides.
 If you are a vim user (or someone that just uses the crap out of the Esc key), you how handy this is.
 - `Mouse is set for left handed people`: Because I'm a lefty.
 That's it.
 If you happen to be part of the 90% of the rest of the population, just delete the  ".Mouseconfig".